Ylianst/ESP-FBot/README.md

 - **Home Assistant Integration**: All sensors and controls automatically discovered in Home Assistant
 - **Auto-reconnect**: Handles BLE disconnections and automatically reconnects

-## Hardware Requirements
+## Requirements

-- I suggest the [M5Stack ATOM Light](https://shop.m5stack.com/products/atom-lite-esp32-development-kit) or the [M5StickC PLUS2 ESP32 Mini](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit) device, but most ESP32 devices (ESP32-WROOM, ESP32-DevKit, etc.) will do.
 - A compatible battery that makes use of the "BrightEMS" application.
 You do not need to pair the battery to WIFI.
+- You need [Home Assistant](https://www.home-assistant.io/) installed with the [ESP-Home](https://esphome.io/) add-in.
+- I suggest the [M5Stack ATOM Light](https://shop.m5stack.com/products/atom-lite-esp32-development-kit) or the [M5StickC PLUS2 ESP32 Mini](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit) device, but most ESP32 devices (ESP32-WROOM, ESP32-DevKit, etc.) will do.
 - The ESP32 device will need to be within range of the battery (typically 10-30 feet)

 ## Getting the MAC address

-Before you install this integration, you will need to get the Bluetooth LE MAC address of your battery.
-You need to search for a Bluetooth LE device that starts with the name "FOSSIBOT" and "POWER".
+You will need to get the Bluetooth LE MAC address of your battery.
+Search for a Bluetooth LE device that starts with the name "FOSSIBOT" and "POWER".

 - On Windows, use [BluetoothLEView](https://www.nirsoft.net/utils/bluetooth_low_energy_scanner.html)